7 September 2021

 Soil-transmitted helminths (STH) are the most prevalent pathogens among the group of neglected tropical diseases (NTDs).
-Kato-Katz technique is the diagnosis method recommended by WHO and although is generally more sensitive than other microscopic methods in high transmission settings, it often presents a decreased sensitivity in low transmission settings and it is labour intensive.
+The Kato-Katz technique is the diagnosis method recommended by the World Health Organization (WHO) although it often presents a decreased sensitivity in low transmission settings and it is labour intensive.
+Visual reading of Kato-Katz preparations requires the samples to be analyzed in a short period of time since its preparation.
 Digitizing the samples could provide a solution which allows to store the samples in a digital database and perform remote analysis.
-Artificial intelligence methods based on digitized samples can support diagnostics efforts by support diagnostics efforts by performing an automatic and objective quantification of disease infection.
-In this work, we propose an end-to-end pipeline for microscopy image digitization and automatic analysis of digitized images of soil-transmitted helminths.
-Our solution includes (1) a digitalization system based on a mobile app that digitizes the microscope samples using a low-cost 3D-printed microscope adapter, (2) a telemedicine platform for remote analysis and labelling and (3) novel deep learning algorithms for automatic assessment and quantification of parasitological infection of STH.
-This work has been evaluated by comparing the STH quantification using both a manual remote analysis based on the digitized images and the AI-assisted quantification against the reference method based on conventional microscopy.
-The deep learning algorithm has been trained and tested on 41 slides of stool samples containing 949 eggs from 6 different subjects using a cross-validation strategy obtaining a mean precision of 98,44% and mean recall of 80,94%.
+Artificial intelligence (AI) methods based on digitized samples can support diagnosis by performing an objective and automatic quantification of disease infection.
+In this work, we propose an end-to-end pipeline for microscopy image digitization and automatic analysis of digitized images of STH.
+Our solution includes (a) a digitization system based on a mobile app that digitizes microscope samples using a 3D printed microscope adapter, (b) a telemedicine platform for remote analysis and labelling, and (c) novel deep learning algorithms for automatic assessment and quantification of parasitological infections by STH.
+The deep learning algorithm has been trained and tested on 51 slides of stool samples containing 949 Trichuris spp. eggs from 6 different subjects.
+The algorithm evaluation was performed using a cross-validation strategy, obtaining a mean precision of 98.44% and a mean recall of 80.94%.
 The results also proved the potential of generalization capability of the method at identifying different types of helminth eggs.
-In conclusion, this work has presented a comprehensive pipeline using smartphone-based microscopy integrated with a telemedicine platform for automatic image analysis and quantification of STH infection using artificial intelligence models.
+Additionally, the AI-assisted quantification of STH based on digitized samples has been compared to the one performed using conventional microscopy, showing a good agreement between measurements.
+In conclusion, this work has presented a comprehensive pipeline using smartphone-assisted microscopy.
+It is integrated with a telemedicine platform for automatic image analysis and quantification of STH infection using AI models.